 Seventh grade students may elect to take part in the chorus.
 Vocalists will perform music of various cultures throughout history, while learning about vocal production, singing in unison, 2-part and 3-part harmony, and singing in languages other than English.
 Chorus students will have written and singing assessments throughout the course.
 These assessments will be used to help the students improve note reading, singing, and general musicality.
 Chorus students will meet on an every other day basis.
 Chorus members' participation is mandatory in three (3) concerts during the school year.

-The Show Choir is introduced in seventh grade.
-Show Choir will meet one morning a week from 7:00-7:45 a.m.
-Participation is by audition only.
 Members must be participating in a school chorus class to be able to participate in Show Choir.